Here’s chapter two of THE WAY INTO CHAOS, on sale now.

 Doctor Twofin had the authority to bar Cazia from the Scholars’ Tower, and he would do it, too.
 The idea made her sick.
 She looked down at her feet and said, in a carefully miserable tone, “I understand.
 I’m sorry, Tyr Treygar.”

 Old Stoneface Treygar stood without replying.
 He gave her a look full of cool hatred, but she was used to that.
 Of all the Enemies in the palace, he was one of the most obnoxious.

 Lar tried to roll to his feet but got tangled in his robe.
-He fell onto his knees, prompting Jagia, Pagesh, and Bittler to laugh.
+He fell to his knees, prompting Jagia, Pagesh, and Bittler to laugh.
 For once, Cazia wasn’t in the mood to join in.
 “Caz, you’re not supposed to kill him after he’s assassinated me,” Lar said.
-“Mother and father couldn’t have questioned him then.
+“Mother and Father couldn’t have questioned him then.
 Am I correct, Tyr Treygar?”

 Stoneface didn’t answer, so Doctor Twofin answered for him.
 “That’s correct!
 Have you been neglecting your other studies to come here, my prince?
 If you have, I’ll bar you from the library and the practice room.”

 Lar was startled.
 “You can’t bar me from parts of my own palace.
 I’m the prince!”

 Doctor Twofin was highborn, the sixth son of some minor Fifth-Festival mountain tyr, and he was less intimidated by royalty than most.
 “You just try me.”

 Lar stepped back and raised his hands to placate the old tutor, laughing.
 “I promise!
 No threats needed.”